bastolasushan/Tensors_Intro/README.md

-# Scalars( 0 D tensors)
+# Scalars( 0-Dimension tensors)

-     A tensor that contains only one number is called a scalar ( or scalar tensor , or 0-dimensional tensor, 0D )
+A tensor that contains only one number is called a scalar ( or scalar tensor , or 0-dimensional tensor, 0D ).
 In , numpy a float32 or float64 number is a scalar tensor ( or scalar array).
 You can display the number of axes of a Numpy tensor vis the ndim attribute a scalar tensor has 0 axes (ndim == 0) { ndim is basically a syntax which is number of dimensional in python}

 ```python
 import  numpy as np